What to consider before setting up an SMSF to invest in property

 - Bank fees

 Always get upfront quotes so you have a thorough understanding of the fees and charges involved before making a commitment.
-Seek independent advice as much as possible rather than always going off referrals from other service providers.
+Seek advice as much as possible rather than always going off referrals from other service providers.
 Be aware that kickbacks and incentives might be arranged between parties without you being privy.

 3. Limited recourse borrowing arrangements